Resources and Links: Programs

 Restorative Justice Centre – South Africa

 A South African non-profit organization established in 1998 in Tshwane/Pretoria.
 Helps to settle conflicts caused by crime through restorative justice practices and to facilitate healing for individuals and communities affected by crime.
-Direct services are offered to individuals, indirect services are offered to court officials, correctional service personnel, educators, police and community organizations.
-Offers training, lobbies to change government policy and legislation to bring a more healing approach into the justice system, build the RJ movement in South Africa, offer support to researchers in the field, help other organizations to build their capacity to deliver services in the field.
+Direct services are offered to individuals; indirect services are offered to court officials, correctional service personnel, educators, police, and community organizations.
+Offers training, lobbies to change government policy and legislation to bring a more healing approach into the justice system, build the RJ movement in South Africa, offer support to researchers in the field, and help other organizations to build their capacity to deliver services in the field.

 INTERNATIONAL